Measuring marketing performance

 Traffic insights

-On the Marketing page in Shopify, you can find more detailed information about your online store traffic, including the following:
+On the Marketing page in Shopify, you can find more detailed information about your online store traffic, which includes the following data:

 View more detailed information about your online store traffic